-IPL (intense pulsed light) is an effective treatment for improving the appearance and condition of sun-damaged skin.
-We use the new BBL-Hero form of IPL which offers significant benefits over older IPL treatments.
-It’s much faster, hurts less and there is rarely any downtime after treatment.
+IPL (intense pulsed light) is a laser-like treatment for improving the appearance and condition of sun-damaged skin.
+We use the BBL-Hero form of IPL which offers significant benefits over laser and older IPL treatments.
+BBL is much faster, hurts less and there is minimal downtime after treatment.

-Broad band light (BBL) is a light-based procedure that can treat the signs of sun-damaged and ageing skin such as freckles, blood vessels and loose skin with fine wrinkles.
+Broad band light (BBL) is a light-based procedure similar to a laser that can treat the signs of sun-damaged and ageing skin such as freckles, blood vessels and loose skin with fine wrinkles.

 At Spot Check Clinic, we mainly use BBL treatment for areas of skin that have visible signs of sun damage.
 Pigmented conditions that are treated by BBL include:

-The treatment is also very effective treating vascular lesions such as:
+The treatment is also effective at treating vascular lesions such as:

 Other uses of BBL include: